Remarketing best practices for minimizing total cost of ownership

 To maximize remarketing proceeds, you need to think about the whole picture, not just the puzzle piece in front of you.
 Looking beyond wholesale is key in the evolving remarketing industry.

-With more vehicles hitting the market and auction prices dropping in reaction, strong proceeds depend on expanding your distribution channels.
+With more vehicles hitting the market, strong proceeds depend on expanding your distribution channels.

 It’s certainly not the obvious choice for every vehicle, but for vehicles that are “front-line ready” and in high demand among consumers or those that will appear far riskier than they actually are through a wholesale channel, selling through a retail channel will maximize remarketing proceeds and minimize total cost of ownership.